sbyt3/IcyWind-Official/README.md

 Do not advertise IcyWind

 IcyWind's Icon is not attached in this project, but it will be in the compiled version due to licencing of the icon

+This software is not to be used in Australia

 # Questions you may have
 ### I wanna help out.
 How can I help?